jbx-protocol/juice-docs-v1/protocol/specifications/contracts/jbprojects/write/settokenuriresolver.md

 {% tabs %}
 {% tab title="Step by step" %}
-**Set the address of the IJBTokenUriResolver used to retrieve the tokenURI of projects.**
+**Sets the address of the resolver used to retrieve the tokenURI of projects.**

 #### Definition